IssamLL/movies-recommender-system-collaborative-filtering/README.md

 5. Evaluate the performance of the recommendation system on your own datasets.
 6. Contribute to the project by adding new features, improving algorithms, or optimizing performance.

-## Data Preparation

-In this project, we load and preprocess the data.
-The `remove_outliers` function is used to remove outliers based on the Interquartile Range (IQR) method.
-We also analyze the dataset and prepare it for modeling.

 ## Modeling

 We implement and evaluate different collaborative filtering algorithms, including SVD, NMF, KNNBasic, and SVDpp, to discover patterns in user behavior and make recommendations.
 We use the Surprise library for building and testing these models.